Firedaze playing live

 Vocals, guitar, bass, foot percussion

-Firedaze - SteffSteff is one of the founder members of Firedaze, and has been playing guitar since she was 10.
-Her first paid public appearance was at the age of 14, and she enjoyed it so much she’s never wanted to stop being on stage.
+Firedaze - SteffSteff is a founder member of Firedaze, and has been playing guitar since she was 10.
+Her first paid public appearance was at the age of 14, and she enjoyed it so much she’s never wanted to stop performing.
 “Being on stage, playing music together with a good mate, and knowing it sounds good, is just the best.”

 Foot percussion is a key element of the Firedaze live sound, with Steff triggering drum sounds with a wooden stomp box and a bass drum pedal.
 “It can get a bit tiring during a long song, but I think the sound and added rhythm is worth it,” Steff said.